javiermarasco/articles/Articles/powergrafana-en.md

 ---
-title: PowerGrafana, what is it and how to use it.
+title: PowerGrafana, what is it and how to use it
 description: A tool to programatically manage grafana
 tags: 'Powershell, Grafana, Monitoring, Automation'
 published: true